-Verdun is the first multiplayer FPS set in a realistic First World War setting.
+Verdun is the first multiplayer FPS set in a realistic World War One setting.
 The merciless trench warfare offers a unique battlefield experience, immersing you and your squad into intense battles of attack and defense.
+Verdun is part of in the 1914-1918 WW1 Game Series, with the second entry Tannenberg taking players to the Eastern Front.

-The game takes place on the western front between 1914 and 1918, in one of the bloodiest conflicts in world history.
-The developers were inspired by the infamous Battle of Verdun France in 1916.
-The game includes many historically accurate features such as realistic WW1 weaponry, authentic uniforms and maps based on the real battlefields of France and Belgium.
+The game takes place on the Western Front between 1914 and 1918, in one of the bloodiest conflicts in world history.
+The developers were inspired by the infamous Battle of Verdun in 1916.
+The game offers 4 distinct game-modes with many historically accurate features such as realistic WW1 weaponry, authentic uniforms, horrendous gore, and maps based on the real battlefields of France and Belgium.

 Verdun key features include: